andrasq/node-minisql/README.md

 [![Build Status](https://travis-ci.org/andrasq/node-minisql.svg?branch=master)](https://travis-ci.org/andrasq/node-minisql)

 Very small barebones mysql database driver, with deliberately limited features.
-The goal is a no-frills, low overhed command line interface to the database.
+The goal is a no-frills, low overhed interface to the database command line.
 The current version 0.5.0 is 800 lines of javascript, 1/20th the size of the traditional packages.

 Still somewhat experimental, but reads and writes the database.  _Work in progress._